RowanMaBoot/SevenKingdoms-master/README.md

 OpenOffice Calc does the same, but you can navigate to Tools -> AutoCorrectOptions (at the bottom) and delete the (C) to copyright symbol.

+NEW:
+I've also recently added a section concerning barony counts for provinces.
+It is an extension of the already existing group 'How many baronies should be assigned to a province?'.
+It is a fairly straightforward list.

 -------------

 Welcome!